“Nearly eleven o’clock”, said Pooh happily. “You’re just in time for a little smackerel of something.”

 MORNING & AFTERNOON RIDE TIME – Snacks & Hydration

 During each group’s 20 minute break from riding, campers can drink chilled water or gatorade, and eat a variety of crackers with and without peanut butter or cheese, with apple slices.
-And not just any ole apple- cold, Braeburn apples!
+And not just any ole apple- cold, Braeburn or Fuji apples!
 They have just the right mix of sweet and tart and are very crisp, not mealy.
 Kids love them and actually forget they’re eating, dare we say, something healthy.
 Sliced by our Coaches right on-site, so no one has to eat yucky brown pieces.
-Gluten-free crackers provided as requested for those who need this option.
+Gluten and nut-free crackers provided as requested for those who need these options.

 Those who purchase the Meal Plan have a plethora of choices – any or all of it.
 Still hungry?
 Come back for more!
 Really.
 There is always more available.
 Brought your own lunch instead?
 You still get the dessert that everyone gets, and we always tell campers who did not buy the Meal Plan that they are totally welcome to eat our food if they’re still hungry after their lunch, or to try it if they want to see what it’s like.
 We want everyone to be fed and satisfied.
 It makes for better, safer riding in the afternoon and a happier camper overall.
 Sample Menu items: